Rufus the hawk rules the Wimbledon skies

 "Thousands of years of evolution have dictated that's what he should do," Davis said, speaking over the phone from the family home in Northamptonshire, about what could happen if Rufus spots a pigeon and is feeling a big peckish.

-"We haven't evolved a hawk to catch things for our own purposes -- we're just utilizing its natural abilities," he said.
+"We haven't evolved a hawk to catch things for our own purposes -- we're just utilising its natural abilities," he said.

 Rufus has become something of an avian star at Wimbledon, his picture taken by countless photographers and television crews.
 He even has his own Twitter account @RufusTheHawk.